Teenage Diver Finds Tons Of Golf Balls Rotting Off California

 As the balls degrade, they can emit toxic chemicals.
 And there appear to be lots of them in certain places underwater — right next to coastal golf courses.

 Two years ago, a 16-year old diver named Alex Weber was swimming off Pebble Beach along the Pacific near Carmel, Calif.
 "My dad raised me underwater," says Weber, and she means it.
-She's a free diver: no scuba tanks, she just holds her breath.
+She's a free diver: no scuba tanks; she just holds her breath.
 She was diving in a small cove and looked down and saw something weird.
-"You couldn't see the sand,"she recalls, still sounding incredulous.
+"You couldn't see the sand," she recalls, still sounding incredulous.
 "It was completely white."

 White with golf balls.
 "You looked down and you're like, 'What are you doing here?' "